ellerbrock/talis.github.io/topics/monitoring.md

 ### Auto User monitoring

-Synthetic checks should be continually executed against the application, these checks should perform common user defined functions.
+Synthetic checks should be continually executed against the application at an interval of around five minutes.
+The checks should execute user defined functions and can be either at the API or Browser level.
+In the event of a check failing, appropriate alerting should be triggered.

 ### Non Listening Services

 Example of monitoring for non listening services:
     * Check that process is running
-    * Actively check metrics produced by the service, such as, queue length and number of running processes
+    * Actively check metrics produced by the service, such as queue length and the number of running processes
     * Monitor the effect of the service not running such as data alteration
     * Check for log file output